Hristo Botev: Emigrant in Romania

-Hristo Botev was sent by his father after getting better from the illness to Odessa once again to resume his education.
-Using his father's money to get to Constantinople and then Odessa, he doesn't follow that and without informing his parents, decides to go to Romania.
-Hristo Botev arrived in Giurgiu, at the end of September 1867.
+Botev was sent by his father after getting better from the illness to Odessa once again to resume his education.
+Using his father's money to get to Constantinople and then Odessa, he did not follow through and without informing his parents, decided to go to Romania instead.
+Botev arrived in Giurgiu, at the end of September 1867.
 There, he quickly made contact with Bulgarian émigrés, including Hadzhi Dimitar and several members of the cheta that Filip Totyu and Panayot Hitov had formed that previous year.
 Following the announcement of the death of famed revolutionary Georgi Rakovski, they travelled to Bucharest to attend his burial on 12 October 1867.
 Lacking any money, Botev went to Georgi Atanasovich, who gave him the money he needed to continue on his way to Odessa.
 He resumed his trip to Odessa, which was then unfinished and stopped in Brăila.
 There, he began working as a word-editor and published his second elegy "To your brother".

 For some time he lived in an abandoned mill near Bucharest with Vasil Levski, the eventual leader of the Bulgarian Secret Resistance Committees, and the two of them initially became close friends.

-From 1869 to 1871 Botev worked again as a teacher in Bessarabia, keeping close relations with the Bulgarian revolutionary movement and its leaders.
-In June 1871 he became editor of the revolutionary emigrant newspaper "Word of the Bulgarian Emigrants" (Duma na bulgarskite emigranti), where he began publishing his early poetic works.
-Imprisoned for some months, due to his close collaboration with the Russian revolutionaries, Botev started working for the "Liberty" (Svoboda) newspaper, edited by the eminent Bulgarian writer and revolutionary Lyuben Karavelov.
-In 1873 he also edited the satiric newspaper "Alarm clock" (Budilnik), where he published a number of feuilletons, aimed at those wealthy Bulgarians who did not take part in the revolutionary movement.
+From 1869 to 1871, Botev worked again as a teacher in Bessarabia, keeping close relations with the Bulgarian revolutionary movement and its leaders.
+In June 1871, he became the editor of the revolutionary emigrant newspaper Word of the Bulgarian Emigrants (Duma na bulgarskite emigranti), where he began publishing his early poetic works.
+Imprisoned for months, due to his close collaboration with the Russian revolutionaries, Botev started working for the "Liberty" (Svoboda) newspaper, edited by the eminent Bulgarian writer and revolutionary Lyuben Karavelov.
+In 1873, he also edited the satirical newspaper "Alarm clock" (Budilnik), where he published a number of feuilletons, targeting those wealthy Bulgarians who did not take part in the revolutionary movement.
+During the last years of his life, Botev gave up poetry for activism.